ncoghlan/misc/notes/python3/questions_and_answers.rst

 to specific points or the document in general.

-I am also not writing on behalf of the Python Software Foundation (of which I am a nominated member) nor on behalf of Red Hat (my current employer).
+I am also not writing on behalf of the Python Software Foundation (of which I am a nominated Fellow) nor on behalf of Red Hat (my current employer).
 However, I do use several Red Hat specific examples when discussing enterprise perception and adoption of the Python platform - effectively bridging that gap between early adopters and the vast majority of prospective